Friction and hydraulic steering dampers for the BMW motorcycle

 BMW has tried both types over the years.
 During the first Earles fork models, they all had the friction type.
 In 1961, with the advent of the /2 series, they came out with the hydraulic type on the R50S and R69S, the “sport” models.
 The “low” tuned models, the R50/2 and R60/2, still had the friction type.
 The /5 series came out in 1970, and all three models had the friction type.
 In 1974 the /6 came out with a hydraulic type again.
 The R25/3, R26 & R27 singles had only the friction type.

 In theory, a hydraulic damper is the best way to go.
-In practice, both types that BMW used (R69S and /6) have failed miserably.
+In practice, BMW used both types (R69S and /6) and failed miserably.
 The reason for the failure of the hydraulic damper is that BMW tried to make them so that they could be disabled.
 They could be turned “on” or “off” depending upon conditions.
 This “changeable linkage” is what killed it.
 The mechanical linkage parts get sloppy and loose.
 The slop makes it so that the damper is no longer effective enough to dampen a wobble.
 They are soon worthless.

 In practice, the friction damper has worked better.
 At least there is no linkage to fail or get sloppy.
 As far as dampening a wobble, they don’t work well.
 When the damper gets tight enough to stop a wobble, it causes a weave.
 I have never heard of anyone (that I remember) going down on a BMW from a weave, only from wobbles.
 A weave can be dangerous, but it builds up slowly, and one has time to release the friction damper.